 Thus the medicinal benefits of cannabis and cannabinoid products are being proven out by science – which compliments what many people are so passionate about – that cannabis is really good for us in many ways and belongs in our diet.

 Ongoing research into the Endogenous Cannabinoid System – our internal cannabinoid production and neurotransmitter system, shows that this is the largest self-regulatory system within the human body.
 Regulating homeostasis – or allowing the body to function and maintain itself in the proper environment, the Endogenous Cannabinoid System governs functions of sleep, mood, appetite and hormone production.
-Supplementing our bodies with these plant based cannabinoids allows us to receive proper nutrition for optimal health.
+Supporting our bodies with these plant based cannabinoids allows us to receive proper nutrition for optimal health.

 The Cannabis plant family – including both marijuana and hemp holds significant value for us.
 As mammals, we all have this endogenous cannabinoid system within us.
 Our bodies are meant to accept cannabinoids.

 More on “Nutrition vs. Disease” in my next column and then more on Hemp Seed Nutrition in future columns.